-1. Create a similar jgroup-config.xml file and add it to the /opt/kylo/kylo-services/conf file.
-Refer to the sample files for setting up a jgroups configuration at /opt/kylo/setup/config/kylo-cluster.
-Generally, the modeshape and kylo jgroup config files only differ in the port that they are configured to listen on.
-Ensure the value of the "TCP bind_port" attribute are different between this xml file and the ModeShape xml file
+1. Create a similar jgroup-config.xml file and add it to the /kylo-services/conf file.
+Refer sample files for setting up a jgroups configuration at /opt/kylo/setup/config/kylo-cluster.
+Ensure the ports are different between this xml file and the ModeShape xml file